m-nikolovska-mak-system/mondayNew/docs/README-test-everything.md

-# Everything Workflow
+# Everything Workflow this is for testing like all of it hi hello testing hiii

 > **Type:** Reusable Workflow + Manual Dispatch + Automated
 > **Source:** `test-everything.yml`

 ## 📋 Overview

-This document provides comprehensive documentation for the `Everything Workflow` workflow.
+This document provides comprehensive documentation for the `Everything Workflow this is for testing like all of it hi hello testing hiii` workflow.

 ---